-steward of all that is entrusted to us and to have a positive influence on all who come into contact with Chick-fil-A."8
+Chick-fil-A,7 a privately held, family-owned company influenced by its founder's religious beliefs and which closes on Sundays, consistent with its corporate purpose "[t]o glorify God by being a faithful steward of all that is entrusted to us and to have a positive influence on all who come into contact with Chick-fil-A."8

-But notice what this means.
+But notice the limits of this statement.
 It does not mean that the corporation is operating in a manner that is fair to all corporate constituencies other than stockholders, or that provides them with any protections.
-In fact, Hobby Lobby itself won a case that involved its controlling stockholders, using their own conscience, denying Hobby Lobby's 13,000 full-time workers the ability to use a personal benefit that comes to them with employment under secular laws.9 Nothing about Hobby Lobby suggests that the corporate board had a distinct obligation to think about other constituencies for itself and to be fair to them.
-Instead, the U.S Supreme Court issued a cursory decision conflating Hobby Lobby with those who controlled a majority of its equity-its stock.10 This was not, to me convincing, corporate or constitutional law.11 But, the inarguable point is that whatever Hobby Lobby as an entity was doing involved making the interests of its controlling stockholders the end of governance, not the best interests of all corporate constituencies.
-And it is no more of a comfort for those other constituencies when a controlling stockholder maximizes its idiosyncratic
+In fact, Hobby Lobby itself won a case-Burwell v.
+Hobby Lobby Stores, Inc.9-that involved its controlling stockholders, using their own conscience, denying Hobby Lobby's 13,000 full-time workers the ability to use a personal benefit that comes to them with employment under secular laws.10 Nothing about Hobby Lobby suggests that the corporate board had a distinct obligation to think about other constituencies for itself and to be fair to them.
+Instead, the U.S. Supreme Court issued a cursory decision conflating Hobby Lobby with those who controlled a majority of its equity-its stock.11 This was not, to me, convincing corporate or constitutional law.12 But, the inarguable point is that whatever Hobby Lobby as an were required to sign a statement of faith-called a Trust Commitment-before becoming trustees.
+The express language of the trust instrument itself also affirms the Christian faith.
+Thus, the controlling shareholders (the trusts), as well as the trustees who control the shareholder-trusts, each memorialized a commitment to the Christian faith.
+David Green and three of the Greens' children serve as the four directors of Hobby Lobby.
+They also serve as the company's senior executive officers.